 Alternative 2 would not result in an incremental contribution to impacts on land zoned for agricultural use.
 Because of the zoning modifications and amendments that would be carried out under Alternative 2, no cumulative impact regarding conflicts with zoning for agricultural land exists within the geographic context.
-Accordingly, Alternative 2 would not result in a cumulatively considerable contribution to impacts on zoning or land use designations.
+Accordingly, Alternative 2 would not result in a cumulative contribution to zoning or land use designations.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on land zoned for agricultural use from other past, present, and reasonably foreseeable future actions.